GeorgianaElena/.github/README.md

 # .github

-Test gihub actions, bots, templates :D
+This repo is used for testing GitHub workflows, actions, bots, templates :D